 Hardware & Software

-In this article series, the following software and hardware is used:
+In these articles, the following software and hardware are used:

 Getting the Sources

 For this tutorial, you need a host computer running Linux.
 In my case, I am using Ubuntu 18.04 LTS, but the tutorial should work with any version of Linux.Very important: I reapeat it again, but this time, I use some colors!
 Most of this tutorial (configuring and compiling the Kernel) is performed on a host computer (x86/x64) running Linux, not on the Raspberry Pi!.
 Only the deployment is realized on the Raspberry Pi.